Home » Budapest » Danube River Cruise tickets

 This two-and-a-half-hour cruise starts from Central Budapest at 7 pm.

-On this Danube River cruise, you get to enjoy a 4-course candlelight dinner as you listen to live music while admiring the twinkling Danube River bank in night-time Budapest.
+On this Danube River cruise, you enjoy a 4-course candlelight dinner as you listen to live music while admiring the twinkling Danube River bank in night-time Budapest.

 A host and catering staff will be present to assist you onboard.

-You also get to choose between a glass of champagne, wine, beer, soft drink, or mineral water.
+You can also choose between a glass of champagne, wine, beer, soft drink, or mineral water.

 Departure: Dock 7, Jane Haining rakpart, 1052 Budapest (Google Map)